logo

 Dealing With Rotator Cuff Pain

-The term "Rotator cuff" is used to describe a group of four small muscles that hold your shoulder in its shallow socket while larger muscles move it.
-Strains and damage to the rotator cuff are the most common cause of problems in the shoulder as well as injury and shoulder pain, accounting for 4.5 million doctor visits per year.
-Injuries are classified by the amount of damage as "partial tears", "full thickness tears" or "ruptures".
-Chiropractic adjustments can help alleviate chronic pain.
+The term "rotator cuff" refers to a group of four small muscles that secure your shoulder within its shallow socket while larger muscles facilitate movement.
+Strains and injuries to the rotator cuff are the primary contributors to shoulder issues, including pain and discomfort, leading to 4.5 million doctor consultations annually.
+These injuries are categorized based on their severity as "partial tears," "full thickness tears," or "ruptures."
+Chiropractic adjustments can be effective in relieving chronic pain.

-A "partial tear" refers to when one side of your tendon has been partially frayed.
-A "full thickness tear", sometimes called a "complete tear", means that there is a hole or slit in your tendon, much like what would be created by running a knife length-wise down a rope.
-A "rupture" is the most severe and serious injury that you can sustain with your rotator cuff and it means that your tendon has been split in two pieces.
+A "partial tear" occurs when one side of your tendon is partially frayed.
+A "full thickness tear," often referred to as a "complete tear," indicates that a hole or slit has developed in your tendon, similar to what would happen if a knife were drawn along the length of a rope.
+A "rupture" represents the most serious injury to your rotator cuff, signifying that your tendon has been completely severed into two pieces.

 Causes Of Rotator Cuff Injuries